 What you must pay when you get these services Services that are covered for you In-Network Out-of-Network prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the plan cost-sharing for out-of-network services For services that are covered by our plan but are not covered by Medicare Part A or B; Our plan will continue to covered by Medicare Part A or B; Our plan will continue to covered handle prognosis.
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the plan cost-sharing for out-of-network services For services that are covered by our plan but are not covered by Medicare Part A or B: Our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicarecertified hospice?).
-Note: If you need non-hospice care (care that is not related to your terminally prognosis), you should contact us to arrange the services.
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
 Physician service cost sharing may apply for hospice consultation services.
 See the "Physician/ Practitioner Services" section of this chart for information on hospice cost sharing.
+Medicare, not our plan.
 Physician service cost sharing may apply for hospice consultation services.
 See the "Physician/ Practitioner Services" section of this chart for information on hospice cost sharing.